-- the processes of cause and effect between the project and water resources - the materiality and likelihood of the potential impacts on and risks to water resources.
+• the processes of cause and effect between the project and water resources; and

+• the materiality and likelihood of the potential impacts and risks to water resources.

-Early in the investigation process, preliminary risk-based assessments should consider all available data to:
+Early in the investigation process, preliminary assessments should consider all available data to:

-- identify and characterise water resources and water-dependent ecosystems in the region - develop the initial hydrogeological and ecohydrological conceptual models (ECMs) (Ecohydrological Conceptual Models Explanatory Note in prep., DCCEEW 2023) - identify potential stressors and causal pathways for impacts on water-dependent ecosystems (see DCCEEW 2023, Doody et al. 2019) - conduct a preliminary risk assessment, with consideration of treatments and/or mitigations, and develop preliminary analytical/numerical models if warranted for the risk context - engage with relevant regulators and stakeholders on the initial findings and next steps.
+- identify and characterize water resources and water-dependent ecosystems in the region - develop the initial hydrogeological and ecohydrological conceptual models (Ecohydrological Conceptual Models Explanatory Note in prep.
+2022) - identify potential stressors and causal pathways for impacts on water-dependent ecosystems (see Doody et al. 2019 on groundwater-dependent ecosystems) - conduct a preliminary risk assessment, with consideration of treatments and/or mitigations, and develop preliminary analytical/numerical models if warranted for the risk context - engage with relevant regulators and stakeholders on the initial findings and next steps.

-It is noteworthy that these steps are consistent with the NSW Gateway process requirements (see the NSW Department of Planning and Environment website).
+It is noteworthy that the above steps are consistent with the NSW Gateway process requirements.